Pilonidal Cysts: My Story

 You are advised to seek help from a doctor if any of these symptoms appear, or even if you suspect you may have a pilonidal cyst.

 Read More From Patientslounge

-However, if it develops, the professional recommended treatment of a pilonidal cyst is to be put under general anaesthetic, and have the cyst basically cut off from under the skin.
+However, if it develops, the professionally recommended treatment of a pilonidal cyst is to be put under general anaesthetic and have the cyst basically cut off from under the skin.
 This is done in a hospital, after which a nurse will come to your home indefinitely to redress the wound, every couple of days.